Using a Reverse Proxy with HubSpot

 Websites built on HubSpot's CMS automatically utilize our global CDN with hundreds of local points of presence.
 However, some customers may have an existing CDN or complex routing rules that are not possible to maintain using HubSpot's built-in CDN.
-For customers on our CMS Hub Enterprise plan, we offer reverse proxy support.
+For customers on our CMS Hub Enterprise plan, we offer the ability to configure a reverse proxy.

 A reverse proxy is a type of proxy server that grabs resources from one or more servers and then returns them to the client with the appearance of it coming from the proxy server itself.
 An example of this would be having an existing website such as www.example.com that is not hosted on the HubSpot CMS while also hosting a HubSpot managed blog at www.example.com/blog.
 The blog appears to be hosted from the same server as the website, however, in reality, it is coming from HubSpot's servers.

 At this time, Cloudflare cannot be used.
 HubSpot uses Cloudflare as its CDN and Cloudflare does not currently support multiple CDN layers.

 HubSpot’s built-in CDN and all other services have multiple instances with automatic failover and recovery.
 If you implement a reverse proxy, we highly recommend you use multiple instances with load balancing.
 If all requests are routed through a single proxy node, it’s possible that requests will trip rate limiting protocols and requests will be served